The Din Pedals (album)

 The Din Pedals is the major label debut album by American alternative rock band The Din Pedals.
 Shortly after it was released by Epic Records in February 1998, the band broke up.

 Background

-Tracks 1, 3, 4, 9 and 10 were re-recorded from prior independent albums the band had released between 1995–1996, while the rest of the album consisted of new songs they wrote after getting signed to Epic Records in 1997.
+Tracks 1, 3, 4, 9 and 10 were re-recorded from prior independent albums the band had released between 1995 and 1996, while the rest of the album consisted of new songs they wrote after getting signed to Epic Records in 1997.

 Appearances in other media

 In October 1997, the song "Waterfall" appeared on the soundtrack album for the slasher film I Know What You Did Last Summer, as well as briefly appearing within the film itself.
 The film and its soundtrack album were released by Columbia Pictures and Columbia Records, which were all Sony-owned companies along with the band's label Epic Records.
 "Waterfall" was also featured on a 1999 episode of the show Dawson's Creek, which was produced by Sony's Columbia TriStar Television.